Not enough is made of Samuel Eto’o and his back-to-back trebles.

 The Serie A club negotiated so that Eto’o was part of the deal and so, after scoring 130 goals in 199 games, he traded Nou Camp for San Siro.

 It must have been quite the culture shock switching from Guardiola to Jose Mourinho.

-Two of the most successful managers ever had contrasting styles, but Eto’o knows better than most that there is more than one way to skin a cat.
+Two of the most successful managers ever have famously contrasting styles, but Eto’o knows better than most there is more than one way to skin a cat.

 Diego Milito established himself as Inter’s primary goalscorer but Eto’o contributed with 16 goals in all competitions.

 He scored some decisive winners — none more important than his 78th strike at Stamford Bridge in the Champions League round of 16 second leg.

 The Serie A title race went down to the final week and so the trophies came in one glorious rush.

 Suddenly Eto’o had won back-to-back trebles with two different clubs, and played a key role in each.